What Does Carpenter Ant Damage Look Like?

 There are several things that homeowners can do to take precautions against a carpenter ant invasion.
 A couple of these methods include frequently checking your home’s foundation for water damage and fixing the problems causing it; clearing wood debris from your property, especially any that is close to the exterior of your home; and blocking any small entry points into your home by sealing cracks and holes.

 If your home has already been infested by carpenter ants, you will need to enlist the help of a pest control professional to identify and eliminate them.
 Luckily for residents of Aiken and the Central Savannah River area of South Carolina, Aiken Pest Control has the experience and solutions that every homeowner needs when dealing with carpenter ants.
-Our services have been given 5 stars on Google Review; your satisfaction is guaranteed!
+Our home pest control and commercial pest management services have been given 5 stars on Google Review; your satisfaction is guaranteed!
 To learn more about how Aiken Pest Control can help take control of carpenter ants on your property, contact us today!